Rolling Stone's 500 Greatest Albums of All Time: Background

 The first version of the list, published as a magazine in November 2003, was based on the votes of 273 rock musicians, critics, and industry figures, each of whom submitted a ranked list of 50 albums.
 The accounting firm Ernst & Young devised a point system to weigh votes for 1,600 submitted titles.
 The Beatles' 1967 album Sgt.
 Pepper's Lonely Hearts Club Band topped the list, with Rolling Stone's editors describing it as "the most important rock 'n' roll album ever made".
 The Beach Boys' Pet Sounds (1966) was ranked second in recognition of its influence on Sgt.
 Pepper.
 The list also included compilations and "greatest hits" collections.

 An amended list was released as a book in 2005, with an introduction by guitarist Steven Van Zandt.
 Some compilation albums were removed, and Robert Johnson's The Complete Recordings was substituted for both of his King of the Delta Blues Singers volumes, making room for a total of eight new entries on the list.

 On May 31, 2012, Rolling Stone published a revised list, drawing on the original and a later survey of albums up until the early 2000s.
 It was made available in "bookazine" format on newsstands in the US from April 27 to July 25.
 The new list contained 38 albums not present in the previous one, 16 of them released after 2003.
 The top listings remained unchanged.

-Most of the albums on the initial lists were by white male rock musicians.
-Among the top 50 rankings, only 12 entries were by artists of color, none of whom were female, and only three albums by white women figured in the top 50.

 On September 22, 2020, another revision of the list was published.
 It drew upon a new survey conducted with "more than 300 artists, producers, critics, and music-industry figures", including: